E-Commerce Sites Have An Accessibility Problem

 Albert Einstein once said that every problem is an opportunity in disguise.

-Well, digital accessibility is certainly a problem today.
+Well, digital accessibility is certainly a problem for e-commerce sites today.
 But for an industry obsessed with pulling every possible lever to drive sales, a surprising lack of attention is being paid to the opportunity that accessibility represents.

 Consider this: When we surveyed assistive technology (AT) users about their experiences with online shopping, 54% said they didn’t feel like e-commerce companies cared about earning their business.